youwei1-sudo/pixel-distribution-learning/README.md

 Our work include use the state of the art : Pixel distribution model (random feature selection) to preprocess the extracted optical flow images.
 The optical flow is extracted use the state of the art model, RAFT provided by Teed and Deng.
 Then we will serve the extracted pixel distributions as inputs to our motion segmentation net.
 Finally, we will generate our own segementation binary masks against groud truths.

+This is only a portion of the code , that do inculde the latest version.
+We will upload the managed/imporved version shortly.

 Tested dataset:
 http://www.cvlibs.net/datasets/kitti/